mounika-suram/linux-blogs/clp7fxjr300010al3amal12lh.md

 ### 7\. less Command:

-* By using more command, we can view file content page by page only in forward
+* By using more command, we can view file content page by page only in the forward direction.

-    direction.

-* If we want to move either in forward direction or in backward direction then we
+* If we want to move either in a forward direction or in a backward direction then we

     should go for less command